sookinoby/behavior-cloning/README.md

 # H1 The Neural Network Architecture:
 The neural network architecture we used was similar to [Nvidia’s model] (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 We added a dropout layer to meet the requirement of this project.
 One thing we noticed during our trial is that any neural network which is deep enough( 10 layers, with 4 convolution layers at least) is good enough.
 We found that the most important factor is the training data.
-Below is my model architecture:
+Below is my model:
 ![Model](images/model.png?raw=true "Neural network")

 The input to the model is a three channel color image in the RGB format of 64 x 64 input size.
 The initial image is cropped to remove horizon and resized to 64X64 pixels.
 ![Cropped image](images/cropped-final.png?raw=true "Cropped image")